Frequently asked questions

 Yes, all responses provided in the National Patient Experience Survey are anonymised to ensure that no individuals can be identified.

 Participants’ contact information is kept confidential and is destroyed once the survey has been completed.

 The National Patient Experience Survey is a collaboration between the independent regulator the Health Information and Quality Authority (HIQA), the Health Service Executive (HSE) and the Department of Health.

-The second National Patient Experience Survey will take place in 2018.
+The second National Patient Experience Survey of inpatient care will take place in 2018.